stjude/DeepMRIRec/README.md

 ## Training and Evaluation

 If you want to train our network on your data please follow the notebook located in "scripts" folder.
 We have also shared our network weights (see "network_weights" folder) in case if you want to use them for transfer learning.
+The weight files are described below.

+X 12 original coils
+P  2 loop coils
+Q  2 virtual coils
+Q3 3 virtual coils
+Q4 4 virtual coils

 ## Contacts
 Please feel free to contact us (salam@stjude.org,kkhairy@stjude.org) if you have questions or concerns